pars-linux/web/web/developer.pardus.org.tr/source/guides/bugtracking/bug_and_feature_requests.rst

 Bug Cycle
 ---------

-You can find additional information from `here <http://developer.pardus.org.tr/guides/bugtracking/bug_cycle.html>`_.
+You can find additional information from :ref:`bug-cycle`.

 Before reporting a bug
 ----------------------